LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/techstack.md

   # icon = "r-project"
   # icon_pack = "fab"
   name = "Firebase"
-  description = "Database/Firestore receives form submissions which are handled by cloud functions."
+  description = "Node.js cloud functions handle form submissions which they save to the Firestore database.
+Cloud functions listen for new records and sync form data to Google Sheets and send email notifications containing the form data."

 [[feature]]
   # icon = "chart-line"
   # icon_pack = "fas"
   name = "Google Sheets Sync"
   description = "Firebase cloud functions listens for new database entries and sends them to google sheets.
 Use Google Sheets to view form submissions.
-One sheet per app, with a new spreadsheet&#47;tab for each form type."
+One sheet per app, with a new spreadsheet/tab for each form type."

 [[feature]]
   # icon = "camera-retro"
   # icon_pack = "fas"
   name = "Email Notifications"
-  description = "Firebase uses SMTP Email Provider API such as sendgrid to send you emails with form contents."
+  description = "Firebase uses your SMTP Email Provider API (such as sendgrid) to send emails with form data.
+A firebase cloud function listens for new database entries and sends emails to the address(es) for each individual web app."

 +++